Stevenfavour/Linuxfundametal0/README26.md

 ![](./Img26/24.png)

-Deploy was succesfull
+Deploy was successful

 ![](./Img26/25.png)

-Navigate back to our s3 bucket for verification.
+Navigate back to our S3 bucket for verification.

 ![](./Img26/31.png)